Spotlight on Pattern #0416 – The Norfolk Jacket! – Part 1 – Considerations

-We are thrilled to announce that we’ll reveal our revamped sewing pattern, #0416 – The Norfolk Jacket in just a few weeks.
+We are thrilled to announce that we’ve revealed our revamped sewing pattern, #0416 – The Norfolk Jacket!
 Get ready for an in-depth showcase as we share detailed instructions and everything you need to know to master the art of creating tailored men´s garments.
 Whether you’re a seasoned stitcher or a sewing enthusiast embarking on a new project, the Norfolk Jacket promises a captivating journey into historical men’s fashion.

 In the world of classic men’s clothing, the “Norfolk Jacket” occupies a special place as a jacket for many occasions.
 Originating as a young men’s jacket in the 1860s, it gained early popularity within the Rifle Corps of the Volunteer Movement and later became a symbol of comfort for country sports like riding and hunting.